fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Drink from Kawthar

 </summary>

+    Indeed, We have granted you, [O Muhammad], al-Kawthar.
+    So pray to your Lord and sacrifice [to Him alone].
+    Indeed, your enemy is the one cut off ˹from any goodness˺.
+    Quran, surah Al-Kawthar 108:1-3

 There will be pool from Al Kawthar near the prophet Muhammad ﷺ   , and it will be allowed to sincere Muslims to drink from it.